adobe/aepsdk-edge-ios/Documentation/api-reference.md

 ### setLocationHint

-Set the Edge Network location hint used in requests to the Adobe Experience Platform Edge Network.
-Passing nil or an empty string will clear the existing location hint.
+Sets the Edge Network location hint used in requests to the Adobe Experience Platform Edge Network.
+Passing nil or an empty string clears the existing location hint.
 Edge Network responses may overwrite the location hint to a new value when necessary to manage network traffic.

 > **Warning**
 > Use caution when setting the location hint.
 Only use location hints for the **EdgeNetwork** scope.
 An incorrect location hint value will cause all Edge Network requests to fail with 404 response code.